Manojkumar9026/Deep-fake-audio-detection/README.md

 ChatGPT said:
 Great!
 Here's an updated and customized README.md template based on your work using four ML models and three audio features (MFCC, Mel Frequency, Mel Spectrogram) for Deepfake Audio Detection:

-🎧 Deepfake Audio Detection Using Machine Learning Detect whether an audio file is real or deepfake using machine learning algorithms trained on key audio features like MFCC, Mel Frequency, and Mel Spectrogram.
+Deepfake Audio Detection Using Machine Learning
+Detect whether an audio file is real or deepfake using machine learning algorithms trained on key audio features like MFCC, Mel Frequency, and Mel Spectrogram.

-📌 Overview
+Overview
 With the increasing misuse of AI-generated voices, detecting deepfake audio has become critical.
 This project uses classical machine learning algorithms to analyze extracted audio features and classify audio clips as REAL or FAKE.

-🧠 Models Used
+Models Used
 We evaluated the following ML models:

-🌲 Random Forest
+1.Random Forest

-💥 Gradient Boosting
+2.Gradient Boosting

-⚡ XGBoost
+3.XGBoost

-💫 Support Vector Machine (SVM)
+4.Support Vector Machine (SVM)

 Each model was trained and tested on extracted features to determine the most effective classifier for deepfake detection.

-🎵 Audio Features Extracted
+Audio Features Extracted
 We used three robust features from audio signals:

 MFCC (Mel-Frequency Cepstral Coefficients) – captures the timbral texture.